waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent-Assisted Tool Definition:** An agent that takes a high-level description of a bug and debugging suggestions to help formulate the `define_tool` call, reducing manual effort.

 ## Seafoam Islands B3F Boulder Puzzle
 - **Attempt 1:** Used `boulder_puzzle_solver` for the main cluster of boulders.
 Result: 'No solution found'.
-- **Hypothesis:** The main puzzle seems unsolvable from the western platform.
-The isolated boulder at (20, 7) might be a separate puzzle, or I need to approach the main puzzle from a different angle.
+This, combined with a `pathfinder` failure, led to the incorrect assumption that this area was a dead end.
+The system confirmed it is not, so a path across the water likely exists.